1461 L'Aquila earthquake: Aftermath

 At least 80 people are believed to have died in L'Aquila in the main earthquake and aftershocks.
 Many of the city's churches suffered partial collapses including Santo Dominico, Santo Francisco, Santo Agostina, and Santo Salvestro.
 The dome of Santa Maria di Collemaggio collapsed, as well as many of the ceiling vaults of the hospital.
 A side of Santo Massimo collapsed onto and destroyed an adjacent bishopry.
 A bell tower also collapsed in the Santa Maria district.
 26% of L'Aquila's buildings totally collapsed in the quakes and more than 60% suffered partial collapses or serious damage.
 70% of L'Aquila's destroyed buildings were on the western half of the city around the districts of San Giovanni and San Pierto, which took on the greatest damage.

 The earthquakes also had strong socio-political consequences.
-The decimated villages and damaged city bordered the Kingdom of Naples, and military correspondence from an agent to the Duke of Milan reveals that preachers used the earthquake as propaganda to intimidate the population of Abruzzo into obedience to the King of Naples, Ferdinand I of Aragon.
+The obliterated villages and damaged city bordered the Kingdom of Naples, and military correspondence from an agent to the Duke of Milan reveals that preachers used the earthquake as propaganda to intimidate the population of Abruzzo into obedience to the King of Naples, Ferdinand I of Aragon.